helmuthb/helmuthb.github.io/_posts/2024-11-25-k0s-longhorn-part3.md

 ---
 layout: post
-title: "k0s on NetCup Part 3: Adding Longhorn Storage"
+title: "Adding Longhorn Storage to a k0s Cluster"
 date: 2024-11-25
 categories: kubernetes storage
 ---

-# k0s on NetCup Part 3: Adding Longhorn Storage
+# Adding Longhorn Storage to a k0s Cluster

 After setting up our k0s cluster and configuring ingress in the previous posts, let's add persistent storage capabilities using [Longhorn](https://longhorn.io/).
 Longhorn is a lightweight and reliable distributed block storage system, perfect for our k0s cluster.